burnish/next/applinks/1.0/roadmap.md

 ## News Mode

-Probably my favourite other podcast app "Castro", introduced me to feature that I think would work really well
+I have to credit my favourite other podcast app [Castro][castro], at least for the name.
+But some shows do work best in a "news mode" where only the most recent episode is relevant.
+I'm still not sure whether it fits in Up Next, but I'm trying not to be dogmatic, and it is under consideration.

+[castro]://supertop.co/castro/